andykorth/oogcapitalmanagement/content/posts/project-6115.md

 Information about Project 6115 is available to shareholders in the appropriate discord channel.

-Meanwhile, our [/map](Corporate Map) includes a gateway planner.
+Meanwhile, our [Corporate Map](/map/) includes a gateway planner.
 To use it, click on the pathfinding button on the top-right, then click two systems.
 The gateway distance in parsecs will be drawn.